 Harry however, kept going on with his breakfast, as though that was a perfectly normal thing.
 Sherlock recalled doing the exact same thing to John, and the doctor snapped at him, and gave him a 'you don't just grab things' lecture.
 Maybe John was just an angrier person, compared to Potter?

 That might be it, Sherlock concluded.
-He was used to John, who had PTSD, and maybe Harry's lack of outbursts seemed strange in comparison.
+He was used to John, and maybe Harry's lack of outbursts seemed strange in comparison.
 He'd only ever had those two flatmates after all.

 Sherlock might complain that his lack of cases was boring him, but he wasn't nearly as bad off as he would be Harry-less.
 True, he wanted a bit more action, a bit more running around London trying to catch someone with a loaded pistol.
 He didn't really mind research either, though.
 Specifically, research into magic.
 It was a good thing, that almost a month into their living arrangements, Potter was still willing to perform any spell, or explain any theory to Sherlock.

 Sherlock's fingers found his phone in the pocket of his dressing gown.
 He took it out, seeing if perhaps there was any news from Lestrade.
 He looked through his inbox.

 He saw again the text from Hermione Granger requesting his presence, that Sherlock had still not replied to.
 It was nearly a week since she'd sent it.
 Sherlock meant to reply, hovering over it numerous times.
 He knew that she must have found something out, and it would beneficial in helping him investigate Harry's case.